You may often find yourself giving your child snacks between meals or in the school lunchbox, but can snacking promote

 Cheese is a good snack option since it triggers the flow of saliva.
 Aged cheeses are especially good choices, like: Monterey JackCheddarSwiss

 Soda, juice, and milk contain sugar.
 While milk is important for a growing child, juice and soda can be replaced with water.
 Water will not harm teeth and will help rinse away food particles.
-Fluoridated water is also ideal for preventing tooth decay.
+Fluoridated water is also ideal for preventing tooth decay in children 12 years old ans under..
 Check the label on

 to see if it contains fluoride.
 For young children, plain water at bedtime is a good choice instead of formula, milk, or juice, which can damage

 Snacking between meals limits the amount of time saliva has to wash away food.
 This means more food remains in the mouth for bacteria to process.
-If possible, limit snack time to no more than one or two times a day.
+If possible, limit snack time to no more than 1 or 2 times a day.

 Build strong teeth.